-Generally, one measures the changes in the vertical closed orbit in response to changes in horizontal steering magnet strengths, and viceversa.
+Generally, one measures the changes in the vertical closed orbit in response to changes in horizontal steering magnet strengths, and vice-versa.
 Analysis of the data yields settings for the skew quadrupoles to minimise the cross-plane orbit response.

 The effectiveness of this technique depends on rotational alignment accuracy of the steering magnets and the BPMs.
 If this alignment is not precise, one can "measure" cross-plane orbit response even when no coupling is in fact present.
+Beams with vertical emittance of a few picometers will generally have vertical beam size of a few microns.